LindenParkesLab/nctpy/contributing.md

-# Welcome to the network_control package contributing guide <!-- omit in toc -->
+# Welcome to the nctpy package contributing guide <!-- omit in toc -->

 Thank you for your interest in our package!